College Policy requires that where new or existing employees are identified as 'users' the following arrangements shall apply:

 For the purpose of showing compliance with these requirements, departments shall keep a record of those employees who have been offered an eye and eyesight test (including both those who decline and accept this entitlement).
 This will also ensure that users are offered re-testing at the appropriate interval (i.e. currently every two years).

-Should you not understand any of these arrangements please contact a member of staff in the Health and Safety Office.
+Should you require clarification of the above arrangements, please contact a member of staff in the Health and Safety Office.